miamijerry/Direct-Reading-GT2-Belt-Tension-Gauge/README.md

 The first working version (V1) assembly used GT2 idler pulleys for the pins.
 The results have been within 0.2 pounds.

-I am not releasing V1, V2 coming soon
+I am not releasing V1, because V2 was much better.

 Thanks to DIYshift, who's tension gauge was used to model the Front stl.